Types of Network Firewalls in 2023 – Explained in detail

 3. Circuit Level Gateways

-The main disadvantage of this firewall is that it is not filtered Individual Packets.
-Therefore, it might pass a malicious packet throw it.
-Circuit-level gateways are almost obsolete and replaced by Next-Gen Firewalls.
+The main disadvantage of this firewall is that it does not filter Individual Packets.
+Therefore, it might pass a malicious packet through it.
+Circuit-level gateways are almost obsolete and replaced by next-generation firewalls.

 4. Application Level Gateways